Servbot91/Ascension/README.md

 ## Matchmaking

 Matchmaking has been completely reworked to adapt to the user in real time while maintaining match variety, integrity, and fairness.
-The logic behind this system uses math and real time variables and metrics to further calculate scoring, match selection, frequency, and fairness.
-This is a fairly complex topic that I will not elaborate too much on here, but for users who would like to know the deeper mechanics behind the brief explanations below I encourage you to read the Ascension White Paper.
+The logic behind this system uses math and real time variables and metrics to further calculate scoring, match selection, and frequency.
+This is a fairly complex topic that Ihave elaborated in the [Ascension White Paper](https://github.com/Servbot91/Ascension/blob/main/Documentation/White%20Paper.md).

 - ### Dynamic K-Factor